ot2i7ba/WebTracker/README.md

 # Simple Web-Link-Tracker
 Simple Web-Link-Tracker is a lightweight application to manage your bookmarks easily and efficiently.
 This tool is specifically adapted to my needs, originating from my [favorites](https://github.com/ot2i7ba/favorites/) project that I've been tinkering with to improve in various ways.
+The application is not intended to be a fully-fledged bookmark management system, but rather a bookmark scribble more or less according to the KISS [^1] principle.
 It's a simple application with a lot of coding quirks, designed for both functionality and as a coding playground.
 This repository includes several key files that enable you to set up, configure, and use the application.

 ## Files Overview
 - **favorites.php**: The main application file that handles the storage and management of bookmarks.